mesosphere/dcos-docs-site/pages/docs/1.8/overview/features/index.md

 Enterprise DC/OS IAM Service also includes support for authorization controls that can be assigned to each of the above principals/users.
 As of DC/OS 1.8, users can be given specific set of permissions in the form ‘Subject’ can perform ‘Action’ on ‘Object’ where ‘Object’ can be an API endpoint to a particular DC/OS Service to a Marathon Application group and ‘Action’ enumerates the set of actions that are possible on the Object such as “Create, Read, Update or Delete”.

-## <a name="identity-provider"></a>External Identity Provider with LDAP, SAML &amp; OpenID Connect
+## <a name="identity-provider"></a>External Identity Provider with LDAP, SAML &amp; OpenID Connect (Enterprise Only)

 Enterprise DC/OS integrates Identity Providers that support LDAP v3 Interface (including Microsoft Active Directory) and SAML based identity providers such that you can import users external to DC/OS from your existing User Directory and manage authorization on those users and user group within  DC/OS.

-## <a name="cluster-encryption"></a>Cluster security with encrypted communication
+## <a name="cluster-encryption"></a>Cluster security with encrypted communication (Enterprise Only)

 Enterprise DC/OS is designed to run securely on-premises and in the cloud.
 To ensure cluster security, Enterprise DC/OS supports encrypted communication between DC/OS Cluster Internal components.
 This is achieved by ensuring that DC/OS runs with a Certificate Authority that issues certificates for DC/OS Master Nodes and all Agent nodes have an installed CA.crt at bootstrap time.
 This mechanism ensures all communication between the various services within DC/OS cluster are over secure SSL channels.

-## <a name="workload-isolation"></a>Workload Isolation with Container level authorization
+## <a name="workload-isolation"></a>Workload Isolation with Container level authorization (Enterprise Only)

 Enterprise DC/OS supports fine-grained workload isolation to enable multiple business groups within an organization to run containers &amp; workloads within a shared cluster but still be guaranteed that there is security isolation in addition to performance isolation provided by Linux cGroups between the varying workloads.
 Workload security isolation is performed by a DC/OS Authorization module that runs on every agent node and is responsible for making authorization checks against DC/OS IAM Service to verify that the user/owner of the workload is authorized to perform the action they are trying to execute anywhere within the cluster including on the Agent node.

-## <a name="software-defined-networks"></a>IP per Container with Extensible Virtual Networks (SDN)
+## <a name="software-defined-networks"></a>IP per Container with Extensible Virtual Networks (SDN) (Enterprise Only)

 DC/OS comes built-in with support Virtual Networks leveraging Container Network Interface(CNI) standard.
 By default, there is one Virtual Network named ‘dos’ is created and any container that attaches to a Virtual Network, receives its own dedicated IP.
 This allows users to run workloads that are not friendly to dynamically assigned ports and would rather bind the existing ports that is in their existing app configuration.
 Now, with support for dedicated IP/Container, workloads are free to bind to any port as every container has access to the entire available port range.

-## <a name="network-isolation"></a>Network Isolation of Virtual Network Subnets
+## <a name="network-isolation"></a>Network Isolation of Virtual Network Subnets (Enterprise Only)

 DC/OS now supports the creation of multiple virtual networks at install time and associate non-overlapping subnets with each of the virtual networks.
 Further, DC/OS users can program Network Isolation rules across DC/OS Agent nodes to ensure that traffic across Virtual Network subnets is isolated.